 The Covid-19 pandemic has changed the world and affected everyone in so many different ways.
 Anna and I have always been certain that it would become manageable like every other respiratory virus before it.
 Anna works as a nurse at the Royal Marsden Hospital and our daughter, Emily, has recently qualified as a doctor, so we are very aware of the risks.

-We are opening from 12th April and we have no intention of ever asking for any kind of negative test or proof of vaccine from our guests.
+We are open again and we have no intention of ever asking for any kind of negative test or proof of vaccine from our guests.

 Refunds / Postponement.
 Please rest assured if you book now for a period in the future, and government travel restrictions are re-imposed, we will not penalise you in any way for cancellation or postponement of your stay with us at Clarence House.
 We will not, however refund guests if they need to self isolate at short notice.
 This is because it will be very hard to replace the booking and inexpensive travel insurance is now available to cover this contingency, which we recommend taking out.
 This company for example gave a quote for 7 day UK summer holiday for a family of 3 for under £12.